BIDS/repro-case-studies/case-studies/arokem.md

 to be true, and this skepticism inspired me to struggle to be more confident in my own research conclusions.

-3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
-Examples could include legal, logistical, human, or technical challenges.
+## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?

 There are several barriers to wider adoption of reproducible research practices in human neuroscience.
 The first is that there is very little practical cost to